calenwalshe/calenwalshe.github.io/content/post/unbelieve/index.md

 But how many more guesses would be need to get to really make a big dent in my belief about their powers of clairvoyance?
 The answer is that with a prior that low more evidence will certainly result in a change in my beliefs but it will never approach certainty.
 There are always some alternative hypothesis that I would entertain that could explain the data I'm observing.
 These alternatives might also be extremely low, say down at around -50 dB but the important point is that there are competitor hypotheses that are at least more plausible to me than clairvoyance.

-This kind of thinking comes from a straightforward application of Bayes rule to combine evidence and prior beliefs to determine the probability of a hypothesis.
+This kind of thinking comes from a straightforward application of Bayes' rule to combine evidence and prior beliefs to determine the probability of a hypothesis.

 For the clairvoyance case: C is the proposition that the person has clairvoyance and D is the proposition that they got some number of guesses correct.